Tax Information & Forms

 The municipal income tax rate also applies to employer withholding on qualifying wages of employees of businesses located within or doing business within the corporation limits of Dayton.

-Credit for tax paid to other cities for residents of Dayton will remain at two and one-quarter percent (2.25%) for tax year 2016 and increase to two and one-half percent (2.5%) for tax years 2017 and beyond.
+Credit for tax paid to other cities for residents of Dayton remained at two and one-quarter percent (2.25%) for tax year 2016 and increased to two and one-half percent (2.5%) for tax years 2017 and beyond.

 - Federal Identification Number (FID No.)

 - City of Dayton Tax ID (not FID No.)

 - This number is needed to create your eBill user account